 Haunted Wood Trail – Infrastructure project

-The Haunted Wood Trail at Green Gables Heritage Place is being renewed and will have a new look for summer 2016.
-The re-furbished trail will retain all of its beauty and mystery while at the same time increasing safety for visitors.
+The Haunted Wood Trail at Green Gables Heritage Place has been renewed with a new look for summer 2016.
+The re-furbished trail retains all of its beauty and mystery while at the same time increasing safety for visitors.
 There are bridges to cross and woodland vistas to discover in a truly enjoyable experience for visitors.
-The trail is currently available for use by visitors.
+The trail is available for use by visitors.